gambtho/learn-ctf/content/defense/Introduction.md

 ## Attack Lifecycle

 As we can see from the attack life cycle shown below from the Mandiant White paper on [Remediating Targeted-threat Intrusions](https://media.blackhat.com/bh-us-12/Briefings/Aldridge/BH_US_12_Aldridge_Targeted_Intrustion_WP.pdf), attackers typically need to complete a series of actions in order to be successful.
+Lockheed Martin calls this attack life cycle an [Intrusion Kill Chain](https://www.lockheedmartin.com/content/dam/lockheed/data/corporate/documents/LM-White-Paper-Intel-Driven-Defense.pdf).
 As defenders, if we understand this, we realize that at any step in the lifecycle we can detect and respond to the attacker before they can complete their mission.

 ![Attack Lifecycle](/defense/attack_lifecycle.png)